NGPU-Community/ngpu-cli/README.md

 ## Notes

-* [General Commands](#General-Commands)If you're looking for general script commands, read this note.
 * [**Node part**](#Node-part): If you want to provide GPU for NGPU, read this note
 * [**Cloud part**](#Cloud-part): If you want to use the GPU computing power in NGPU, read this note
 * [**Caller part**](#Caller-part): If you want to call AI on NGPU, read this note